AstroNvim/docs/docs/configuration/override_formats.md

 },
 ```

-Or adding new bindings to `which-key`:
+Or adding new bindings to `which-key` for top level menu:

 ```lua
 ["which-key"] = {